SystemsCyber/ShimDLL/README.md

 https://code.visualstudio.com/docs/cpp/config-msvc

-A most important aspect of this is to launch VScode from the Developer Command Prompt
+A most important aspect of this is to launch VS code from the Developer Command Prompt

 Be sure `%USERPROFILE%\AppData\Local\Programs\Microsoft VS Code` is in your system path.

 ![Developer Command Prompt](DeveloperCommandPromptScreenshot.png)

-Once the command prompt is open, you can navigate to this repsitory on your local computer:
+Once the command prompt is open, you can navigate to this repository on your local computer:
 ```
 cd  %USERPROFILE%\Documents\GitHub\ShimDLL\
 ```

-Then, launch Visual Studio Code from the command prompt to make sure the development environment is available to VSCode.
+Then, launch Visual Studio Code from the command prompt to make sure the development environment is available to VS code.
 ```
 code .
 ```